jackmleitch/CustomerChurn/README.md

 * One-hot-encoding was used to encode categorical features and ordinal encoding was used to encode ordinal features.

 ## Model Building
-In this step, I started by building two baseline models which were a simple Dummy Classifier which always predicts the majority class (churn=no) and a Logistic Regression model that used the two most correlated features with churn.
+In this step, I started by building two baseline models which were a simple Dummy Classifier that always predicts the majority class (churn=no) and a Logistic Regression model that used the two most correlated features with churn.
 After this, I built a few different candidate models and compared different metrics to determine which was the best model for deployment.
 My main aim was to build an interpretable model so the two shortlisted models were:
 * Logistic Regression
 * Decision Tree Classifier